-Fresno State has once again provided over one million hours of service to the community.
-During the 2012-13 academic year, 14,245 students, faculty, and staff spent 1,055,257 hours serving others.
-These hours equal an estimated value of $27,169,550.
+Once again, Fresno State has exceeded its annual goal of providing one million hours of service to the community.
+In fact, during the 2014-15 academic year, 14,910 students, faculty, and staff broke all previous university records by providing 1,324,977 hours of service to the community!
+These hours equal an estimated economic value of over $36.4 Million.

 The services provided range from short-term activities like blood-drives with the Central California Blood Center to long-term teaching internships with local school districts.